BLuckoo/MechaCar_Statistical_Analysis/README.md

 <img width="750" src="https://user-images.githubusercontent.com/82583576/127783084-548a02e4-2142-457e-a951-d89a9471a716.png">
 </p>

-- A review of the results of the T-test for the suspension coils for Lot 2 shows that they are not statistically different from the population mean, and the p-value is not low enough (0.6072) to reject the null hypothesis.
+- A review of the results of the T-test for the suspension coils for Lot 2 indicates that they are not statistically different from the population mean, and the p-value is not low enough (0.6072) to reject the null hypothesis.

 ***D. Suspension Coils T-Test for Lot 3***